catsky/phoenix-flower/README.md

 ==============

 ## introduction
-a hacker news like web app built up by using Flask, SQLAlchemy etc technologies.
+A hacker news like web app built up by using Flask, SQLAlchemy, cron etc technologies.

 ## Wanna see a Demo of this project?
-Sorry, not now.
-We are working on it.
+Yep, it's just launched on DigitalOcean.
+Try it via http://69.55.49.224/

 ## How to deploy on my own env?
 recommend to install this app on your LEMP server